sreevatsank1999/zenphoton/hqz/README.md

 * **"seed"**: *integer*
 	* Defines the 32-bit seed value for our pseudorandom number generator.
 Changing this value will change the specific pattern of noise in the rendering.
 By default this is arbitrarily set to zero.
+* **"gamma"**: *float*
+    * Output gamma for the renderer.
+By default the output is linear, for compatibility with [zenphoton.com](http://zenphoton.com).
+If this is a nonzero number X, light intensity is raised to the power of 1/x.

 ### Sampled Values